google/WebFundamentals/src/_langs/en/tools/setup/device-testing/devtools-emulator.markdown

 * The [srcset](http://www.w3.org/html/wg/drafts/html/master/embedded-content.html#attr-img-srcset) attribute on images.
 * The `window.devicePixelRatio` property.

-**Note:** If you have a native Retina display, you'll notice that low "Dots Per Inch" (dpi) assets look pixelated while higher-dpi assets are sharp.
+If you have a native Retina display, you'll notice that low "Dots Per Inch" (dpi) assets look pixelated while higher-dpi assets are sharp.
 To simulate this effect on a standard display, set the DPR to 2 and scale the viewport by zooming.
 A 2x asset will continue to look sharp, while a 1x one will look pixelated.

 ### Save custom presets